 As she started out trying to find replacements for single-use products and minimize her waste from food, it was very much trial and error.
 Some products and solutions worked really well, others not so much.
 She knew there had to be a better way to make a low-waste life doable.
 Our lives are so busy and time so valuable, and in order to make a dent in the waste being produced, she knew that she needed to take the guesswork out reducing it.

-So, after 20 years working in advertising and marketing for household, technology, and financial brands, she decided it was time to create Public Goods and Services and she hasn’t looked back once!
+So, after 20 years working in advertising and marketing for household, technology, and financial brands, she decided it was time to open PUBLIC and she hasn’t looked back once!

 "I know I’m doing the work I was meant to do: Using my knowledge of how product labels (like eco-labels) and claims are used in marketing to help consumers navigate the world of low waste in a conscious, informed, and truly impactful way."

 - Jolene Dobson, Founder and Owner, PUBLIC